Good Time Management: Time Management Tools To Make The Most Of Your Time

 Using time management effectively can have several mental health benefits in the short and long terms.
 Below are a few you might encounter.

 Ensuring a healthy schedule can leave you with more time in the day to practice self-care and focus on leisure, which may improve your mental health.
 According to research, leisure activities can be a buffer against stressful experiences, promoting a sense of well-being and self-fulfillment.
-The benefits of essential time management skills may reduce the chances of mental health conditions like depression.
+The benefits of time management skills may reduce the risk of mental health conditions like depression.

 Self-care may involve activities like mindfulness, meditation, yoga, nature walks, spending time with family, and journaling, among others.
 When you have time to schedule one or more of these practices into your days with regularity, you may see long-term benefits from them.
 Using time management, you can also ensure these activities only take up part of your day.